GiovanniSalmeri/yellow-openstreetmap/README.md

 `Height` = map height
 `Layer` = map layer: you can choose between `standard`, `cycle`, `transport`, `humanitarian` (see [explication](https://wiki.openstreetmap.org/wiki/Browsing#Layers)); append `+marker` to add the marker

-Textual addresses use [OSM's Nominatim](https://wiki.openstreetmap.org/wiki/Nominatim) service and results are cached in `system/extensions/openstreetmap.csv` (cache can be safely deleted).

 GPS coordinates and geo URIs allow a greater precision.
 For getting the exact coordinates, go to [openstreetmap.org](https://www.openstreetmap.org/) and enter the address; the coordinates are the last numbers in the URL shown in the browser (if the URL `https://www.openstreetmap.org/#map=17/41.85181/12.62127` the coordinates are `41.85181, 12.62127`).
 To be as precise as possible, select the *Share* icon on the right, select *Include marker*, and drag the marker onto the point that will be the center of the embedded map.

+This extension uses [OSM's Nominatim](https://wiki.openstreetmap.org/wiki/Nominatim) service for address lookup.

 ## Settings